-Employment of architects is projected to grow 4 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of architects is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.

 Demand for architects with a knowledge of “green design,” also called sustainable design, is expected to continue.
 Architects should be needed to design buildings and structures that efficiently use resources, such as energy and water conservation; reduce waste and pollution; and apply environmentally friendly design, specifications, and materials.

 In all states, earning a bachelor’s degree in architecture is typically the first step to becoming an architect.
 Most architects earn their degree through a 5-year Bachelor of Architecture degree program.
 Many earn a master’s degree in architecture, which can take 1 to 5 additional years.
 The time required depends on the extent of the student’s previous education and training in architecture.

 A typical bachelor’s degree program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, construction methods, professional practices, math, physical sciences, and liberal arts.

 Discover some of the courses you will take pursuing a degree in Architecture.